Crew:

 Gemini 9A

-The patch is in the shape of a shield, showing Gemini docked to Agena, with a spacewalking astronaut whose umbilical traces out the number 9.
+The patch is in the shape of a shield, showing a Gemini spacecraft (oddly missing the retro and equipment modules) not-quite-docked to an Agena target vehicle, with a spacewalking astronaut whose umbilical traces out the number 9.

-It is worth noting that this was the first mission flown by a backup crew -- the prime crew of Charles A. Bassett II and Elliot M. See having been killed in a plane crash the previous February.
-It is unknown whether Bassett and See had worked on a patch design.
+It is worth noting that this was the first mission flown by a backup crew — the prime crew of Charles A. Bassett II and Elliot M. See having been killed in a plane crash the previous February.
+There is no evidence that Bassett and See had worked on a patch design.

 The patch was worn on the right breast.